iiMystyc/RNEC/README.md

 # RNEC
-RNEC (Random Number Equality Checker) is a random project i originally made in python to test my skills.
+RNEC (Random Number Equality Checker) is a random project I originally made in Python to test my skills.
 # Usage
 cmake .<br>
 make<br>
 ./rnec<br>
 <br>
-its as easy as that! unless theres a tinsey little problem you'll spend a couple hours working out. :)<br>
+It's as easy as that!
+Unless there's a tinsey little problem you'll spend a couple hours working out. :)<br>
-if you cant use threading for whatever fuck all reason, you can take out ``void _status()`` and rewire the whole message queue thing i had going on.<br>
+If you can't use threading for whatever fuck all reason, you can take out ``void _status()`` and rewire the whole message queue thing I had going on.<br>
-this projects is made up of alot of stack overflow and tears, is you wanna support my progress, all you gotta do is nothing! i hate this.<br>
+This project is made up of alot of StackOverflow and tears, is you wanna support my progress, all you gotta do is nothing!
+I hate this.<br>
-have fun!
+Have fun!